meglenchev/gerisBlog/personal-blog/README.md

 - [x] Add a dynamic title
 - [x] Stripping spaces at the end and beginning depending on the field
 - [x] Checking for missing photos in blog editing, practices, and author
+- [x] When the project is initially loaded, the author page shows that there is no content